-Dealing with Challenges Related to Decreased Mobility or Losing Erections in Different Positions flights of 5-10 steps comfortably without chest pain, you can probably engage in intercourse (but if you have a heart condition or other medical conditions, consult your doctor before engaging in sexual activities).
-Some positions and activities may become more challenging as your mobility decreases or you experience other physical limitations.
+Although sex does not take much more exertion than the energy to climb stairs or carry a heavy bag of groceries, it does take effort and you do burn calories.
+As a general rule, if you can safely climb two flights of 5-10 steps comfortably without chest pain, you can probably engage in intercourse (but if you have a heart condition or other medical conditions, consult your doctor before engaging in sexual activities).
+Some positions and activities may become more challenging if your mobility decreases or you experience other physical limitations.
 You might try an intercourse position that requires less energy such as lying side by side or sitting with your partner in your lap.
 If one partner has more energy or stamina than the other, that partner may be better able to handle the capacity requirements of being on top during intercourse.
 These positions may be better for couples with decreased energy levels or conditions that affect stamina.